About the Sex Abuse Treatment Center (SATC)

 Creates prevention film "shots" with HCASA, Dept. of Public Safety Sex Offender Management Team and Judiciary's Sex Offender Probation Unit to address intersection of sexual assault and alcohol.

 Initiates trauma sensitive yoga classes and group sessions on mindfulness for survivors.
 Le‘a, support dog, comforts survivors in the SATC waiting room.

-- 24/7 crisis hotline for immediate counseling, information, and referral services, including immediate assistance accessing medical-forensic examination services.
+- 24/7 crisis hotline and web chat for immediate counseling, information, and referral services, including immediate assistance accessing medical-forensic examination services.